Table of Contents

 |DB conversion scripts:||

-A database conversion is required for a migration from 2.2.0 to 2.2.1, but not for a migration from 2.2.1 to 2.2.2.
-If you are migrating from the 2.2.0 release or earlier, however, be sure to read these scripts over carefully before executing them on your production data.
+Every release has DB conversion scripts, and 2.2.1 is no exception.
+Be sure, however, to read these scripts over carefully before executing them on your production data.
 They do not take into account any special customizations you may have done, and you may need to alter them for your situation.
 See the Database Configuration section for more details.

 A few contrib tools that schools may have already put into production are now provisional with 2.2 releases.
 The DB conversion scripts in particular assume that these new provisional tools are not represented in your schema, and attempt to introduce them.
 If you have already deployed Message Center, Post 'Em, Search, or Summary Calendar on a production system, you'll want to be sure to avoid running the portions of the conversion scripts that pertain to them.
 Again, see the Database Configuration section for more details.